 In 2007, the Organization elected to exercise its option to extend the lease for office space for an additional three years.
 This original lease, which had an expiration date of October 31, 2010, was terminated and a new lease began on November 1, 2009.
-In 2012, the Organization signed a separate lease agreement for additional office space.
-The new lease which expires on September 30, 2013 has an option to terminate with a six month notice.
-Management is currently negotiating a lease renewal.
-The total payments due under the lease are amortized monthly over the life of the new lease using the straight-line method.
-Rental expense was \$410,537 and \$363,219 for the years ending December 31, 2012 and 2011, respectively.
+During 2012, the Organization signed a separate lease agreement for additional office space through September 30, 2013.
+The lease was renewed from October 1, 2013 through September 30, 2018, with additional spaces added.
+Furthermore, the Organization will continue to expand its premise with a new lease effective May 1, 2014, expiring September 30, 2018.
+Total payments due under the lease are amortized monthly over the life of the new lease using the straight-line method.
+Rental expense was \$463,786 and \$410,537 for the years ending December 31, 2013 and 2012, respectively.
+The difference between the recognition of rental expense under the straight-line method and actual cash payments is reflected as deferred rent in the accompanying consolidated statements of financial position and has a balance of \$24,941 as of December 31, 2013.